“It is useless to attempt to reason a man out of a thing he was never reasoned into.” – Jonathan Swift

 If cupcakes can short circuit the brain’s reward pathways, why can’t dopamine-triggering emotions overstimulate the dopaminergic system until it basically turns on itself, adapting to the new reality of emotional addictions?

-SMA: Claiming that scientists don’t know because they are fooled by dopamine is a clever way of dismissing anyone who disagrees with you.
+SMA: Claiming scientists don’t know because they’re fooled by dopamine is a clever way of dismissing anyone who disagrees with you.

 CL: Of course.
 To be honest, I’m never sure why so many people bring this up but I am appreciative.
-If anything, the question provides an example of the questioner’s attempt to protect and/or trigger dopamine flow and my answering in the affirmative acknowledges a need to trigger dopamine.
-(I’d like to believe it’s a dopamine-induced need to figure things out but admit it might be to elevate my esteem.
-Based on the negative feedback, it’s definitely not to ensure safety or garner approval/acceptance.)
+If anything, the question provides an example of the questioner’s attempt to maintain dopamine flow and my answering in the affirmative acknowledges a need to trigger dopamine.
+(I’d like to believe it’s a dopamine-induced need to figure things out but admit it might be to elevate esteem.
+Based on the negative feedback, it’s definitely not to win approval/acceptance.)